 Conclusion

 Researchers have become increasingly interested in the reactive effects of immediate JOLs on cue-target word pairs.
 The present study tested the changed-goal and cue-strengthening accounts of reactivity by testing between mixed (e.g., related and unrelated pairs) and pure study lists (e.g., only unrelated pairs).
-Across three experiments, we show that JOLs produced positive reactivity on related pairs (forward, backward, or symmetrical paired associates) but were not reactive on unrelated pairs, regardless of whether participants studied pairs within mixed or pure-list contexts.
+Importantly, [NOVELTY] Across three experiments, we show that JOLs produced positive reactivity on related pairs (forward, backward, or symmetrical paired associates) but were not reactive on unrelated pairs, regardless of whether participants studied pairs within mixed or pure-list contexts.
 Additionally, we replicate previous findings which suggest that the memory pattern found using JOLs is similar to patterns found using other, non-metacognitive judgment task that similarly emphasize cue-target relations.
-As a result, the present study provides further evidence for a cue-strengthening account of JOL reactivity rather than a goal-changing account.
+In doing so, the present study provides further evidence for a cue-strengthening account of JOL reactivity rather than a goal-changing account.

 Open Practices Statement